 Hon.
 Benjamin Washiali (Mumias East, JP): Thank you, Hon.
 Temporary Deputy Speaker, for the opportunity.
 Allow me to thank Hon.
 Vincent Kemosi for this Motion.
-I had quite a number of definitions on school feeding programme, but the one that fits in most is the one that I got from the World Bank.
+I have been listening to Members here and I had quite a number of definitions of this Motion on school feeding programme.
+The one that fits in most is the one that I got from the World Bank.
 Allow me to quote:

-"Targeted social safety nets that provide both educational and health benefits to the most vulnerable children, thereby increasing enrolment rates, reducing absenteeism and improving on food security at the household level."
+"That this programme targets social safety acts that provide both educational and health benefits to the most vulnerable children, thereby increasing enrolment rates, reducing absenteeism and improving on food security at the household level."

 This definition summarises everything that we are talking about.
-When we talk about enrolment rates and the school feeding programme, even parents or caretakers who may think that children will stay at home will encourage them to go to school so that they can have something to eat.
+When we talk about enrolment rates and the school feeding programme, even parents or caretakers who may think that the children will stay at home will encourage those children to go to school so that they can have something to eat.
 There is the issue of absenteeism.
 There is no hungry child who would not want to go to school when he or she knows there will be something to eat in school.

 Next is the issue of improvement of food security.
 We have been moving around this country and we know that food security is a challenge to this country.
-If this programme is in place, I am sure this will improve food security.
-Therefore, it will be good for Kenyans, especially the young ones who will be growing up.
-I have been reading from the media that this or that Member has been issuing out bursaries to secondary schools.
+If this programme is in place, I am sure this will improve on food security.
+Therefore, it will be good for Kenyans, especially the young ones who will be growing.
+I have been capturing from the media that this or that Member has been issuing out bursaries to secondary schools.
 I have also done the same in my constituency.
-Actually, the people we are giving bursaries in secondary schools are mature school-going students.
-Given that the Government is meeting the cost of tuition and all other requirements of a student to go to school, the money that we are giving as bursary is for provision of the school feeding programme.
+Actually, the people we are giving bursaries in secondary schools are mature school going students.
+Given that the Government is meeting the cost of tuition and all other requirements of a student to go to school, the money that we are giving as bursary is for the provision of the school feeding programme.

 (Hon.
-Onyango Oyoo walked into the Chamber)
+Oyoo walked into the Chamber)